Macrix/procontel.sdk/README.md

 <div id='id-injected-services-iservice-context'/>

 * ### IServiceContext

-Service provide access to implementation of internal services from procontel engine.
+Service provide allows access to implementation of internal services registred by ProconTEL Engine and registered by endpoint.
+For more details see [IoC](#id-ioc).

 ```csharp
   [EndpointMetadata(Name = "IoC", SupportedRoles = SupportedRoles.Provider)]
   public class IoCEndpoint : IEndpointLifeTimeCycle